MRI Scans and Claustrophobia: Dispelling the myths and managing anxiety

 So what can I expect from an MRI scan?

 As I mentioned previously, MRI scanners such as the ones we use in our imaging units in Queen Square and Chenies Mews, are now more comfortable and designed specifically to make the task of getting through an MRI scan more manageable for the patient.
-Modern scanners such as ours are much wider, fully lit, ventilated and open at both ends (we have all heard from a next door neighbour who went into a ‘tunnel’ which was closed at one end!)
-In fact, scanners have always been open at both ends.
+Modern scanners are now much wider (Queen Square has the widest available on the market), fully lit, ventilated and open at both ends.
+We have all heard from a next door neighbour who went into a ‘tunnel’ which was closed at one end but in fact, scanners have always been open at both ends!
 It is just that older scanners were deeper than they are now so the end of the bore was not so visible from the patient’s perspective.

 For many MRI scans (depending on the area being imaged), a patient can now be positioned in a ‘feet first’ position, so that the patient’s head doesn’t have to enter the scanner.
 This can often make a big difference to patients with feelings of claustrophobia and it is always worth asking the radiographer if this might be possible for your scan.
 If it is technically possible, then the radiographer can do this easily.